Growing Lettuce From Seed

 I sow my seeds in only 1/2 of my raised bed.
 The other half I leave open.
-Once my lettuce has germinated and the plants are about 2 to 3 inches tall I remove the plastic and then I place seeds in the other half of the bed.
+Once my lettuce has germinated, and the plants are about 2 to 3 inches tall, I remove the plastic and place seeds in the other half of the bed.
 So when my first round of lettuce is done growing and turning to seed.
 My second round I planted is now ready with fresh young lettuce.
 Now you can remove the first round of old and bolted lettuce and reseed that section with new seeds.
-Just keep rotating and pulling the growing lettuce for each side and you will have fresh lettuce all season long.
+Just keep rotating and pulling the growing lettuce for each side, and you will have fresh lettuce all season long.

 Stowing Lettuce Seeds